The Human Truth Foundation

 q=199.

 Estonia performs very well in ensuring human rights and freedom compared to most other countries.
-Estonia comes in the best 20 for commentary in Human Rights Watch reports18 and in supporting press freedom19.
-It does better than average for supporting personal, civil & economic freedoms20, the rate of gender bias (from 7 indicators)21 (but high for Europe), opposing gender inequality22, its success in fighting anti-semitic prejudice23, LGBT equality24, freethought25 and in its nominal commitment to Human Rights26 (but low for Europe).
-Estonia doesn't do so well in other areas.
-Estonia does worse than average when it comes to speed of uptake of HR treaties27.
+Estonia does the best in its average Freedom in the World rating.
+It does the second-best in terms of supporting press freedom19.
+It comes in the best 20 in terms of commentary in Human Rights Watch reports20.
+And finally, it does better than average in supporting personal, civil & economic freedoms21, the rate of gender bias (from 7 indicators)22 (but high for Europe), opposing gender inequality23, LGBT equality24, its success in fighting anti-semitic prejudice25, freethought26, eliminating modern slavery27 and in its nominal commitment to Human Rights28 (but low for Europe).

 For tables, charts and commentary, see: